WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/out-of-band-channeling.md

 This causes MariaDB to resolve a subdomain like `5f4dcc3b5aa765d61d8327deb882cf99.attacker.com`, sending the password hash as part of the DNS request.

+> **Platform Dependency:** UNC paths (e.g., `\\attacker.com\share`) leverage Windows SMB/NetBIOS behavior and are **primarily effective on Windows systems**.
+On Linux/Unix, this technique typically does not work unless Samba/SMB client libraries are installed and properly configured (which is uncommon for database servers).
+Default Linux MariaDB deployments will simply return NULL for UNC path LOAD_FILE calls without triggering DNS lookups.

 ##### DNS Path Construction Examples

 ```sql